Context-Dependent Affordance Computation in Vision-Language Models

 \subsection{Cross-Model Replication}

-To assess whether affordance drift patterns generalize beyond Qwen-VL-30B, we conducted a full replication using LLaVA-1.5-13B~\citep{liu2024llava}, a vision-language model with substantially different architecture and training data.
+To assess whether affordance drift patterns generalize beyond Qwen3-VL-30B-A3B, we conducted a full replication using LLaVA-1.5-13B~\citep{liu2024llava}, a vision-language model with substantially different architecture and training data.
 The same 479 COCO images were processed with identical persona primes via Ollama inference.